 The Tred Avon Yacht Club Junior Sailing Program would not be possible without the support of a number of organizations.
 The following is a description of those organizations that make our program possible.
 All Junior Sailing Program participants are encouraged to become members of Chesapeake Bay Yacht Racing Association, US Sailing, and their respective class association.
 Those juniors who plan to race must become members, as many regattas require this to participate.

 Tred Avon Yacht Club: provides the Junior Sailing Program with facilities and overall support, especially through the Junior Committee and Parent Volunteers.
 Sailors who are enrolled in the Junior Sailing Program are able to "sail under the burgee" of the club.
 This means that the sailor is able to participate in sanctioned regional and national regattas under TAYC affiliation.*

 All sailors of the Junior Sailing Program may participate in TAYC activities and regattas during the program dates.
-Juniors sailors and their parents may charge meals, registration fees, etc. to their club debit account.
+Juniors sailors and their parents may charge meals, registration fees, etc. to their club charge account.
 Statements will be mailed monthly, you may chose to have your credit card charged automatically at the end of each month to avoid late fees.

 *Note: Participation in regattas is only possible if affiliated with a sailing club or association.